IviFoundation/IviOrganization/IviCredentials/CredentialSummary.md

 - Credentials with a primary owner of the TC Chair may be utilized at the discretion of the IVI Technical Committee
 - Credentials with a primary owner of the Treasurer may be utilized at the discretion of the IVI BoD
 - Several credentials are used to _authorize_ other users.
 For example, the SharePoint credentials are used to specify the privilege level of other users, up to and including authorizing full administrative privileges.
 In these cases, the IVI processes (such as the Operating Procedures) dictate how/who/when a user is authorized.
 The credentials identified here are those that represent the IVI Foundation and are the ultimate authority to authorize/deauthorize appropriate users based on documented IVI Processes.
+- The administrator (if listed) has access to the credentials and acts on behalf of the owner for IVI.
+They are not permitted to share credentials with others.

 ## Delegating Authority